-Running one of the largest campuses amongst international schools in Singapore, with more than 3500 students, is a huge responsibility which comes with its own set of challenges.
+Running one of the largest campuses with more than 3500 students, is a huge responsibility which comes with its own set of challenges.

-GIIS Singapore has taken adequate measures to ensure that students and teachers have adequate layers of security from the moment they enter the campus to the time they leave.
+GIIS is a leading international school in Singapore, and we have taken adequate measures to ensure that students and teachers have adequate layers of security from the moment they enter the campus to the time they leave.
 Each level is a combination of the traditional and the modern, and has been implemented after proper thought and consideration.

 A traditional guard house is the first and basic level of security in our Global Indian International School campuses which keeps vigil 24x7 at the gates, regulating the entry and flow of visitors into the premises.

 Besides this, biometrics-operated turnstiles have been installed at all the gates around the campus to ensure that only authorised persons enter with proper identification.
 The turnstiles work only on tapping of the specially-made identification card for all staff and students.
 This ensures that all the gates are monitored at all times.
 All these measures make GIIS one of the best schools in Singapore in terms of security.

 This feature has been introduced keeping the students at the heart of our design philosophy as well as the safety of students.